AI experts sharing free tutorials to accelerate your business.

 Process:

-3. Draft the email in this structure:
+3. Draft the email with this universal scaffold:

 • Opener — One sentence that names the reason for the email.
 No throat-clearing.